What is a group in group health insurance?

 If a QSEHRA isn’t suitable for your small business, you can offer an ICHRA.
 Employers of any group size can offer an ICHRA and make contributions of any size, too—no minimum or maximum allowance amount applies.

-Like the GCHRA, employers can design their ICHRA benefits based on 11 employee classes, making it more flexible and customizable than the QSEHRA.
+Employers can design their ICHRA benefits based on 11 employee classes, making it more flexible and customizable than the QSEHRA.
 You can vary the allowance for each class you set.
 However, you must provide the same terms to all employees within the same class.

-Regardless of your choice, QSEHRAs and ICHRAs allow employers to set their own budget for a health benefit that provides value to all employees with no minimum contributions or participation requirements attached.
+Regardless of your choice, QSEHRAs and ICHRAs allow employers to set their own budget for a health benefit that provides value to all employees with no minimum contributions or participation rate requirements attached.

 Conclusion

 This post was originally published on November 12, 2020.
-It was last updated on February 21, 2023.
+It was last updated on July 12, 2024.

 Elizabeth Walker